Azure/azure-rest-api-specs/specification/desktopvirtualization/resource-manager/readme.md

     reason: False postive -> additionalProperties showing in the nested object properties, not at the top level.
 E.g. "object.vmTags.additionalProperties" and not "object.additionalProperties"
   - code: XmsPageableForListCalls
     from: desktopvirtualization.json
-    reason: False postive -> we have a singleton element in the collection, per recommendation from ARM API review, meaning that we will never return a collection hence no need for such list annotations
+    reason: False postive -> we have a singleton element in the collection, per recommendation from ARM API review, meaning that we will never return a collection hence no need for such list annotations.
+Learn more about this (approved) scenario @  ARM RPC Guidance https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/common-api-contracts.md#singleton-resources
   - code: EvenSegmentedPathForPutOperation
     from: desktopvirtualization.json
-    reason: False postive -> we have a singleton element in the collection, per recommendation from ARM API review, meaning that we won't have an "even" number of segments here
+    reason: False postive -> we have a singleton element in the collection, per recommendation from ARM API review, meaning that we won't have an "even" number of segments.
+Learn more about this (approved) scenario @  ARM RPC Guidance https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/common-api-contracts.md#singleton-resources
   - code: GuidUsage
     where: $.definitions.Identity.properties.*.format
     from: desktopvirtualization.json